armozel/DemoExercise/README.md

 ![Password view](/documentation/password.png)

 ## After completeing assessment
-Once complete, please push your changes to your repository then create a pull request from your master branch to `johsco:Master` branch
+Once complete, please push your changes to your repository then create a pull request from your master branch to `johsco:Master` branch.
+During the interview, you can show us the code and walk us through it and demo it.